post-stroke-rehab/psr-pipeline/models/CNN/instructions.md

 The only files you need to touch really are config.py and main.py, from these files you can change all you need between different models, train them, save them, and evaluate them.
 The different files is because this is a lot of code and I though it be better to separate everything

 ## File Struct
-On top of the CNN files you have to add the datasets files, both the dataset.py and the loaders.py and of course the dataset in this file org:
+On top of the CNN files you have to add the datasets files, both the dataset.py and the loaders.py and of course the dataset in this file org (LOOK IN THE EDIT TAB BECAUSE PREVIEW IS BROKEN):

 your_project/

 ├── datasets/
 │   ├── raw/                          # Put your raw data here
 │   │   ├── manifest.json            # Create this with the datasets